-Megan Benzing is a Ph.D. student in Positive Organizational Psychology researching the impact of living your calling at work on work engagement and citizenship behaviors.
-She is also researching remote work during the pandemic, specifically exploring the conceptualization of counterproductive work behaviors for remote workers.
+Megan Benzing is a Ph.D. student in Positive Organizational Psychology researching work as a calling theory, prosocial/citizenship behaviors, work engagement, and mentoring.
+She is also researching remote work during the pandemic, specifically exploring the impact successful nano transitions can have on work-life balance.
 She earned her M.A. from Claremont Graduate University in 2020 with a dual concentration in Positive Organizational Psychology and Evaluation.

-Before starting at Claremont Graduate University, she worked as an internal and external consultant, first at a small consulting firm, then at Amazon.
-Most recently, Megan has partnered with Lam Research’s Global Learning and Organizational Development department for the last two years where she managed and evaluated organizational development programs such as mentoring, virtual coaching, and leadership development.
+Megan has worked as an internal and external consultant for 6 years.
+She has managed and evaluated organizational development programs such as mentoring, virtual coaching, and leadership development.
+Megan currently works at LinkedIn as a People Science Researcher, conducting primary and secondary research on emerging topics within positive organizational science.
 Her greatest passion is diving into data to not only make informed business decisions, but also for her own continuous learning.

 Ashley Bonilla (she/her/hers)